 Post a sign with the words "Concrete Washout" in close proximity of the concrete washout area, so it is clearly visible to site personnel.
+Install safety fence as directed for visibility to construction traffic.

 The construction details for the above grade and below grade concrete washout structures can be found on the following web page link: